-The STEM (Science, Technology, Engineering, Math) Program serves intermediate students, grades 4-5.
+The STEAM (Science, Technology, Engineering, Art, Math) Program serves intermediate students, grades 4-5.
 Students are identified in accordance with Ohio Administrative Code 3301-51-15 "Operating Standards for Identifying and Serving Gifted Students."
-The STEM curriculum is designed to provide science, technology, engineering and math experiences not normally provided in the regular classroom.
+The STEAM curriculum is designed to provide science, technology, engineering, art and math experiences not normally provided in the regular classroom.
 The tools of learning used in an interdisciplinary setting are emphasized.

 Policy & Forms